garryyao/gittern/README.markdown

 # Instrumental Git with Gittern
-Gittern is simply a bunch of BASH scripts as Git extensions/sub commands, featuring to reduce daily routines verbosity.
+Gittern is bundle of Git extensions scripts written in [shelljs](https://github.com/arturadib/shelljs), featuring to reduce daily routines verbosity when working with Git.

 ## Install from NPM